Why SMART Goals Work Better Than Regular Goals

 - A stronger sense of control

-- Clearer expectations from the start
+- Clearer expectations from the beginning

 - Greater confidence through visible progress